 How thieves actually work

-A thief enters your base and grabs the first brainrot they see.
-They have 5–7 seconds before the alarm pings you and 15 seconds before security drones spawn.
-So your design goal is:
+Here's what most guides skip: a thief enters and grabs the first brainrot they see.
+That's it.
+They're not hunting for your best stuff โ they're opportunistic.
+They have roughly 5โ7 seconds before the alarm pings you, and 15 seconds before security drones spawn.

-- 1Make the first brainrot visible be a Common decoy
+- 1Make the first visible brainrot a Common decoy โ something cheap you don't care about

-- 2Hide your Secrets behind chokepoints that take 10+ seconds to traverse
+- 2Put your Secrets behind chokepoints that take 10+ seconds to traverse

-- 3Add traps that slow so thieves cannot reach the Secrets in time
+- 3Layer traps that slow thieves down so they can't reach your Secrets in time

 Layout 1: The Decoy Funnel (single-floor base)

-Best for: Players who only have 1–2 high-value brainrots to protect.
+Best for: Players with 1โ2 high-value brainrots to protect.

 Layout 2: The Multi-Floor Vault (Rebirth 8+)

-FLOOR 2: [Common decoy 3] → [Mythic placeholder] → [Trap stack] → [SECRETS in back corner of Floor 2]The multi-floor design forces thieves to climb stairs (5+ seconds wasted) and re-navigate a second corridor.
-By the time they reach Floor 2, your security drones are spawning and you are alerted.
+FLOOR 2: [Common decoy 3] โ [Mythic placeholder] โ [Trap stack] โ [SECRETS in back corner of Floor 2]The staircase alone wastes 5+ seconds of a thief's window.
+Then they have to re-navigate a second corridor.
+By the time they reach Floor 2 your drones are already spawning.
+In testing, I've had thieves give up halfway up the stairs โ they just don't have the time.

 Best for: Late-game players with Rebirth 8+ and multiple Secrets.